evanthebouncy/evanthebouncy.github.io/_pages/thoughts.md

 ----

+[x] judy: what (strategies, utterances, cog-stuff ...) do people _"reach for"_ to accomplish (task).

+[x] marta: your hypothesis is stronger if it can be validated across multiple different methods

 [x] data labeling IS natural program

 [x] open-source "freedom" didn't really work out because programming is too hard, and we traded freedom for convinience.